JINHXu/hate-speech-annotation/annotation_guidelines.md

 - HATEFUL (insulting the country in general)

 Hey #china .
-Next time ya wanna fuck the planet, _dig a hole an shove ya cock_ in it #jeremyvine
+Next time ya wanna fuck the planet, __dig a hole an shove ya cock__ in it #jeremyvine

 - HATEFUL (contains typical racist slur against Chinese people)

 If you use one of these, the __chinks__ own you.
 #China #Chinese https://t.co/jWyUD0wNt3

-- HATEFUL insulting Chinese population by cklaiming they eat cats and dogs
+- HATEFUL presume a country to crime ("get everyone killed")

-Close your FOOD Markets China!!
-You are going to get us all killed!! &gt;:( #China #ChinaCoronaVirus I do not want spider on my rat brain today!!
-CLOSE THEM!!! __And stop killing cats and dogs too!__ #ChinaLiedPeopleDied https://t.co/lkqCQ3ATRe
+Close your FOOD Markets China!! __You are going to get us all killed!!__ &gt;:( #China #ChinaCoronaVirus I do not want spider on my rat brain today!!
+CLOSE THEM!!!
+And stop killing cats and dogs too! #ChinaLiedPeopleDied https://t.co/lkqCQ3ATRe